 - Fresh, creative re-imaginings of classics, like PRIDE, PREJUDICE AND OTHER FLAVORS by Sonali Dev, PRIDE by Ibi Zoboi, and THESE VIOLENT DELIGHTS by Chloe Gong.

-- Historical fiction set between the mid-nineteenth and mid-twentieth centuries.
+- Historical fiction set between the early-nineteenth and mid-twentieth centuries, especially that

 - Diverse POVs/casts that reflect the makeup of the real world and #ownvoices stories of all types.

-- In YA fiction – stories where the teen romance serves as a means of support during a difficult time instead of the difficulty itself; historical teen fantasy that does NOT include a teenager becoming a ruler/monarch/fighting to keep their crown; historical fiction featuring everyday teens in the midst of challenging events; something featuring a politically/socially aware teen but that’s not preaching to readers.
+- In YA fiction – stories where the teen romance serves as a means of support during a difficult time instead of the difficulty itself; historical fiction featuring everyday teens in the midst of challenging events; stories featuring strong sibling dynamics or found/made families.